 The taconite mining companies make the production tax payments directly to six counties (Cook, Lake, St. Louis, Itasca, Crow Wing and Aitkin) and the IRR.
 Each county auditor is responsible for making the taconite aid payments to the various jurisdictions within the county.
 St. Louis County was designated as fiscal agent for the taconite property tax relief account and issues taconite property tax relief checks to the other counties.
-The State of Minnesota also made a payment of \$0.22 cents per taxable ton (payable 2006).
+The State of Minnesota also made a payment of \$0.22 cents per taxable ton (payable 2007).
 This money was added to the amount available for distribution.
 The Minnesota Department of Revenue makes all computations regarding the amount paid by the companies, state and the aid payments due to cities, schools, townships and counties.
 Interest earnings on undistributed funds are remitted by the counties to the IRR.

-The proceeds of the 2005 taconite production tax (payable 2006) are distributed by state law as follows (all figures are cents per\taxable ton):
+The proceeds of the 2006 taconite production tax (payable 2007) are distributed by state law as follows (all figures are cents per taxable ton):

-Subd.
+M.S.
+298.2 28 - Payment recipients Cents per ton Subd.
 2a Taconite cities and towns 4.5 Subd.
 2b Taconite cities and towns (mining effects) 4.0 Subd.
-3 Taconite municipal aid account 12.3 Subd.
-4 School districts (b) Taconite schools (mining and/or concentrating in the district) 3.43 (c) School districts within the taconite relief area (distributed by formula) 13.72 Basic school district total 17.15 (d) Taconite Referendum Fund (formula amount - see page 8) Subd.
-5 Counties (b and c) Taconite counties (includes electric power plant) 20.52 (d) Taconite counties road/bridge 5.52 Counties total: 26.05 Subd.
-6 Taconite property tax relief (includes .75 cents for Cook County and Cook County schools) 33.9 Subd.
+3 Taconite municipal aid account 12.2 Subd.
+4 School districts (b) Taconite schools (mining and/or concentrating in the district) 3.43 (c) School districts within the taconite relief area (distributed by formul a) 13.72 Basic school district total 17.15 (d) Taconite Referendum Fund Subd.
+5 Counties (formula amount - see page 8) (b and c) Taconite counties (includes electric power plant) 20.525 (d) Taconite counties road/bridge 5.525 Counties total: 26.05 Subd.
+6 Taconite property tax relief (includes .6416 cents for Cook County and Cook County schools) 33.9 Subd.
 7 IRRRB 6.5 Subd.
-8 Range Association of Municipalities and Schools 0.2 Subd.
+8 Range Association of Municipalities and Schools 0.3 Subd.
 9 Douglas J. Johnson Economic Protection Trust Fund 3.35 Subd.
 9a Taconite Economic Development Fund 30.1 Subd.
 9b Taconite Environmental Fund for use in Producer Grant & Loan Fund 5.0 Subd.
+9c City of Eveleth (for Hockey Hall of Fame) 0.2 Subd.
 10 Indexing provisions Subd.
-11 Distribution of remainder - Taconite unds are escalated using the Gross Domestic Product Implicit Price Deflator.
-After escalation, the Property Tax Relief was 37.33 cents, IRRRB was 7.45 cents, and the Northeastern Minnesota as 3.78 cents.
+11 Distribution of remainder

+These funds are escalated using the Gross Domestic Product Implicit Price Deflator.
+After escalation, the cents per ton for Taconite Property Tax Relief was 38.49 cents, IRRRB was 7.69 cents, and the Northeastern Minnesota Economic Protection Fund was 3.90 cents.